Taks0708/SOFTENG310-FinTrack/README.md

+#TESTING

 # SOFTENG310-FinTrack

 Financial Tracker for SOFTENG 310 Project in the University of Auckland by Team Meow Meow Kitty Cats (Group 6).

 # Frontend

 Change your current directory to the frontend using:

 # Getting Started with Create React App